courseworks/ap1398-2-hw4/readme.md

 and the following constructor.

   *
       ```c++
       Item(Student&)
       ```

-  *  **Question**: Why it isn't possible to pass the Student object be value to the constructor?
+  *  **Question1**: Why it isn't possible to pass the Student object by value to the constructor?
 Explain.

+Other member functions of the APDS class are presented below.

 *
   ```c++